peaBerberian/paul-envs.sh/README.md

 2. Run `./devenv.sh create <NAME> <path/to/your/project>`.

-   This will just create a compose file in a new `projects/` directory with the right preset properties (you can update that file how you want).
+   This will just create a compose and env file in a new `projects/` directory with the right preset properties.

 3. Optionally, put the "dotfiles" that you want to retrieve in the container's home directory in `configs`.
 They will be copied to the container when it is